 - During the morning we’ll visit some of the lakeshore attractions, notably Cien Pagoda, built on the orders of Chiang Kai-shek to honour his late mother.
 Rather than be driven around the lake, you can take in the scenery more slowly by riding rental bicycles on the bike trail along the western shore.

 - Sometime in the early afternoon, we will set out for Qingjing Farm deep in Taiwan’s Central Mountain Range.
 This typically takes an hour and a half, and we’ll arrive in time to see the sheep and pastureland for which this mountain resort is famous.
-Before dinner, we can as have a look around the hotel’s gardens, where they grow a range of plants and vegetables that cannot thrive in Taiwan’s sweltering lowlands.
+Before dinner, we can as have a look around the hotel’s gardens, where they grow plants and vegetables that cannot thrive in Taiwan’s semi-tropical lowlands.